Robert Stewart, Duke of Albany: Religious policy

-Robert's period as governor was dominated by the Western Schism, a thirty-nine-year dispute over the legitimate occupant of the Roman Catholic papacy.
+Robert's tenure as governor was dominated by the Western Schism, a thirty-nine-year dispute over the legitimate occupant of the Roman Catholic papacy.
 Robert and his Stewart predecessors had supported the Avignon Papacy since the beginning of the Schism.
 Benedict XIII, the Avignon antipope, rewarded this loyalty in 1413 by granting a bull to establish the University of St Andrews, the first university in Scotland.
 Robert's continued support for the antipope grew increasingly controversial after 1414, with the opening of the Council of Constance, a renewed attempt to end the Schism.

 Robert's position in favor of Avignon became untenable when the Council of Constance formally deposed Benedict XIII in July 1417.
 The election of Martin V as the legitimate pope shortly afterwards, officially ending the Schism, put further pressure on Robert.
 A general council ultimately convened at Perth in October 1418 for a final debate on the papal issue.
 Robert chose an English theologian, Robert Harding, to speak in his defense as the council discussed the status of Benedict XIII.
 Harding attempted to deny the legitimacy of the Council of Constance, but was refuted by various clergymen who spoke in support of Martin V. The general council ultimately decided to recognize Martin V as the legitimate pope, in a political and moral defeat for Robert.

-Robert's religious policy included his persecution of Lollards, an allegedly heretical Christian sect who followed the teachings of John Wycliffe, an English theologian.
+Robert's religious policy included his persecution of Lollards, a Christian sect that practiced the teachings of John Wycliffe, an English theologian.
 Andrew of Wyntoun, the contemporary historian, noted Robert's strong defense of Catholic orthodoxy.
 Robert supported the execution by burning in 1407 of John Resby, an English priest and follower of Wycliffe, which was conducted by religious authorities.